Balsamic Fig Glazed Chicken

 • Directions:

-1. Place butter in Instant Pot (affiliate link) and set on Sauté setting.
+1. Place butter in Instant Pot and set on Sauté setting.
 When butter is melted and hot, add onions, garlic, and ginger.
 Add a pinch of salt.
 Sauté until onions turn translucent.

 2. Add minced jalapeño to the pot, and stir.
 Add tomato paste, and stir again.
 Cook for 3-5 minutes, to develop the flavors, stirring occasionally.